xXAdonesXx/NodeGPT/README.md

 - Itteritive prompt enhancement using llava and Stable Diffusion https://github.com/JayZeeDesign/vision-agent-with-llava/blob/main/app.py

 # Installing
 Keep in mind that it's not fully functioning at the moment.
 I would recommend only installing it if you have some programming knowledge to get this running.
-(Edit: I just remembered that in some Python scripts, you have to enter your path to Autogen.)
+(Edit: I just remembered that in some Python scripts, you may have to enter your path to Autogen.)

 Install: https://github.com/comfyanonymous/ComfyUI

 Install: https://github.com/oobabooga/text-generation-webui

 Git clone the repository: git clone https://github.com/xXAdonesXx/NodeGPT into the "custom nodes" folder inside ComfyUI

+pip install pyautogen

 Start the text generation web UI with the OpenAI extension